 Under the Clean Air Act local authorities may declare the whole or part of the district of the authority to be a smoke control area.
 It is an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler if located in a designated smoke control area.
 It is also an offence to acquire an "unauthorised fuel" for use within a smoke control area unless it is used in an "exempt" appliance ("exempted" from the controls which generally apply in the smoke control area).
+The Contura i1, 110 and 130 has been recommended as suitable for use in smoke control areas when burning wood logs.
+They all must be fitted with a permanent stop to prevent closure of the air apertures beyond 14.5 mm and 5.6 mm open, this equals to 40 % opening of the air control vent.

 In England appliances are exempted by publication on a list by the Secretary of State in accordance with changes made to sections 20 and 21 of the Clean Air Act 1993 by section 15 of the Deregulation Act 2015.
-In Scotland appliances are exempted by publication on a list by Scottish Ministers under section 50 of the Regulatory Reform (Scotland) Act 2014.
+In Scotland appliances are exempted by publication on a list by Scottish

+Ministers under section 50 of the Regulatory Reform (Scotland) Act 2014.
 Similarly, in Northern Ireland appliances are exempted by publication on a list by the Department of Agriculture, Environment and Rural Affairs under Section 16 of the Environmental Better Regulation Act (Northern Ireland) 2016.
-In Wales appliances are exempted by regulations made by Welsh Ministers.
+In Wales appliances are exempted by regulations made by Welsh